-Module One: Each Monday, we introduce a new art Concept.
+Module One, The Concept: Each Monday, we introduce a new art Concept.
 This week's concept was positive and negative space.
 Student's interested in working with this concept were challenged with creating a tessellation.

-Module Two: On Tuesdays we introduce the second module titled the Table.
+Module Two, The Table: On Tuesdays we introduce the second module titled the Table.
 The Table provides an optional project for those students who might not be interested in Monday's concept.
 Last week's Table was pinatas!

 Here are some of the pinatas created at last week's Table.
 This week, was tie dye and next week will be ugly dolls.

-Module Three: The third module we introduce happens on Wednesdays.
+Module Three, The Artist: The third module we introduce happens on Wednesdays.
 Each Wednesday we take a look at an Artist that is loosely associated with the Table.
 This week's artist is Joana Vasconcelos.

-Module Four: The last module happens on Thursday.
+Module Four, the Technique: The last module happens on Thursday.
 It's a look at Skills and Techniques that our artists might find helpful.
 If students couldn't relate to the Concept, didn't want to tie dye, and couldn't find any inspiration in the artist of the week, they certainly can find a video tutorial they want to follow.

 But here is the best part.
 Even though all the modules are there to inform and inspire, students can still choose to design their own student-driven project.
 In fact, we encourage it!
 So here is some work that has nothing to do with the modules.
 Reagan created these two works.
 The one on the left was created on the 3D printer.

 This student was exploring ways to present a cityscape, experimenting with different methods for presenting the background.